Coronavirus and your wedding

 Where the cancellation is because of a government ban, the consumer is unlikely to be entitled to a refund under the Australian Consumer Law and their rights are determined by the terms and conditions of the agreement.”

 We are overseas and were planning to travel to Australia for our wedding.
 What can we do?

-Australia has closed its borders to anyone who is not a citizen, resident, or close family member of an Australian citizen or resident.
+Australia’s borders remain closed to anyone who is not a citizen, resident, or close family member of an Australian citizen or resident.

 Additionally, everyone who enters Australia is required to self-isolate for 14 days.